 Merger Corp will mail Notices of Merger and Appraisal Rights, Letters of Transmittal and other documents necessary for the exchange of stock certificates to stockholders within the time provided by Delaware Law.
 The Notice of Merger and Appraisal Rights will also provide information for stockholders who choose to exercise their appraisal rights under Delaware Law.

-On November 16, 2007 Atlantic Coast filed a Form 15 with the Securities and Exchange Commission, or the SEC, thereby terminating its reporting obligations under the Securities Exchange Act of 1934, as amended, or the '34 Act, and its status as a public company.
+On November 16, 2007 Atlantic Coast filed a Form 15 with the Securities and Exchange Commission, or the SEC, thereby terminating its reporting obligations under the '34 Act and its status as a public company.

 NEGI Liquidation